What is an MTHFR Mutation? And What to Do About It

 The MTHFR, Autoimmune, and Thyroid Connection

-As I have mentioned, the more mutations you have at the MTHFR gene, then the less the MTHFR enzyme can do its job effectively.
-And this enzyme is crucial in order for your body to methylate properly and when it does not, you’re at risk for developing a number of diseases including autoimmunity and thyroid dysfunction.
+As I have mentioned, the more mutations you have at the MTHFR gene, the less the MTHFR enzyme can do its job effectively.
+This enzyme is crucial for your body to methylate properly.
+When it does not, you’re at risk for developing a number of diseases including autoimmunity and thyroid dysfunction.

-If you have no mutations (wild type) at MTHFR, you will excrete all ten parts of mercury at 100%, assuming your detox pathways are working optimally.
+Let’s say you eat a piece of tuna fish and it contains ten parts of mercury.
+If you have no mutations at MTHFR, you will excrete all ten parts of mercury at 100%, assuming your detox pathways are optimal.